Launch vehicle system tests

-Propellant load tests and static fire tests may also be done on prototype rocket stages as well, in which case no fully assembled launch vehicle is involved.
+Propellant load tests and static fire tests may also be done on prototype rocket stages, in which case no fully assembled launch vehicle is involved, as is the case of the SpaceX Starship stages, the booster Super Heavy and the second stage Starship.

 Wet dress rehearsal

 A wet dress rehearsal is called "wet" because the liquid propellant components (such as liquid oxygen, liquid hydrogen, etc.) are loaded into the rocket during the test.
 In a pure wet dress rehearsal the rocket engines are not ignited.
 Wet dress rehearsals may be used on production launch vehicles before each flight or on prototypes under development.

 Static fire

 A static fire test includes a wet dress rehearsal and adds the step of firing the engines at full thrust.
 The engine(s) are fired for a few seconds while the launch vehicle is held firmly attached to the launch mount.
 This tests engine startup while measuring pressure, temperature and propellant-flow gradients, and can be performed with or without payload.
 The data gathered in such tests may be used to form a unique (rocket- and engine-specific) set of criteria as part of the go/no-go decision tree in the launch software that is used on launch day.
 Some static fire tests have fired the engines for twelve and even twenty seconds, although shorter firings are more typical.